New York family meeting with estate lawyer to discuss upcoming tax laws

 Why 2025 Is a Window of Opportunity

-For many clients, 2025 will be the year to act deliberately, not reactively.
+For many clients, 2025 is the year to act deliberately, not reactively.

 Beyond Taxes: Modern Estate Planning Considerations